 Related to GIFT and What You Are in the Dark.
 Often used in conjunction with Jerk with a Heart of Gold, Jerkass Façade, Bitch in Sheep's Clothing, Sugar and Ice Personality, and The Proud Elite.
 Obfuscating Stupidity and Obfuscating Insanity can be subtropes, as can A Darker Me.

 Not to be confused withHidden Depths or Rich Idiot with No Day Job, which are about skills and roles rather than personality.
 Compare and contrast Becoming the Mask, where the facade itself actually becomes part of the character's personality.

-Sakura from Naruto is a perfect example: her inner side shows us what she actually thinks about something but is not willing to say or do.
+Sakura is a perfect example: her inner side shows us what she actually thinks about something but is not willing to say or do.
 Although Inner Sakura hasn't been seen since the timeskip, and Sakura is now more willing to say what's really on her mind.
 A bit of a cross between Becoming the Mask and Character Development.

 One theory is that Sakura broke out of her Stepford Smiler attitude and embraced "Inner Sakura" after it helped her break out of Ino's body switch jutsu during the Chuunin Exam.

 Meditating at the Waterfall of Truth reveals the depths beneath Naruto's own Stepford Smiler habit.
 He had truly hated and despised the villagers who treated him poorly, and questioned the sincerity of their change of heart regarding him, but he buried those feelings deep down.
 Due to the Nine-Tailed Fox's presence, they coalesced to form a split personality who would feel all the negative emotions Naruto refused.